-Even so, there’s something all cartellate recipes have in common.
-The original recipe originated with the Greeks who brought their own version of the pastry over.
+One thing all cartellate recipes have in common is that the original recipe originated with the Greeks who brought their own version of the pastry over.
 In Italy, the recipe evolved, mainly due to Christianity, and became an offering to the baby Jesus and the Virgin Mary at Christmastime.
 Today, the design of the delicate pastry looks like ribbons, which is said to symbolize the crown of thorns or, according to some, the Baby Jesus’s swaddling clothes.

 All cartellate are made with flour and, of course, some sugar.
 Some recipes, like the one from Chef Rita of our cooking vacation “Discovering Puglia” calls for extra virgin olive oil.
 The toppings and decorations vary from family to family, but, as with Chef Rita’s cartellate recipe, honey (or grape syrup), cinnamon powder, and more white wine are all popular components.